Business Policies and Procedures Manual

 The University’s Personnel Officer reviews the request and notifies the appointing authority of approval or denial of the request.
 If approved, the individual is directly hired into Workday.
 See the Workday Hire (New Employee or Contingent Worker) reference guide.

-The President or the Provost and Executive Vice President may make a direct appointment without a search when they find such an appointment to be in the best interests of the University.
+The President, Provost and Executive Vice President, Executive Vice President for Finance and Administration, and Executive Vice President of Health Sciences may make a direct appointment without a search when they find such an appointment to be in the best interests of the University.

-The President or the Provost and Executive Vice President submits justification for this decision to HRS for retention in the appointed individual’s personnel folder.
+The President, Provost and Executive Vice President, Executive Vice President for Finance and Administration, and Executive Vice President of Health Sciences submits justification for this decision to HRS for retention in the appointed individual’s personnel folder.

 Complete the personnel action for an appointed AP employee in Workday.
 Submit copies of the resume and any letters of reference for placement in personnel file.